From salty southern meals to sugary sippin’s and late night nibbles, there are plenty of ways to savor Savannah.

 3. Chatham Artillery Punch

-When you’re in a town where you’re welcome to carry your drink out on the street, you might be tempted to get anything and do it, but hold fast brothers and sisters!
-Beers are great and your favorite cocktail is just that, but when in Georgia’s First City, thou shall do it like those before thee—with Chatham Artillery Punch, a champagne cocktail that some say has stuck around since the colonial period.
+Beers are great and your favorite cocktail is just that, but when in Georgia’s First City, thou shall do it like those before thee—with Chatham Artillery Punch.
+It is a champagne cocktail that some say has stuck around since the colonial period.
 Named after and first formulated by the Chatham Artillery, Georgia’s oldest military unit, this punch comes on strong.
 With a mix of champagne, rum, brandy, and bourbon, it’s the perfect drink to request while you’re here.

 Where?
 Fiddler's Seafood

-You can’t just stroll down River Street or stop by City Market without smelling sweet aromas sifting through the air around the candy kitchens, where fresh pralines are made constantly.
-Though they’re known for their caramel color and crunchy pecans in the United States, these delights actually hail from France, where they’re much firmer, made with almonds and caramelized sugar.
+You can’t just stroll down River Street or stop by City Market without smelling sweet aromas sifting through the air.
+Candy kitchens are always making fresh pralines, and they smell heavenly.
+Though they’re known for their caramel color and crunchy pecans in the United States, these delights actually hail from France.
+The French version is much firmer and made with almonds and caramelized sugar.
 When they were brought over by French settlers to Louisiana, local chefs substituted the ingredients for the ample pecans and sugar cane.
-They’re in abundance here in the Hostess City of the South, so be sure to grab some sugar when you’re in Savannah!
+They’re in abundance here in the Hostess City of the South.
+Be sure to grab some and savor Savannah!

 Where?
 River Street Sweets and the Savannah Candy Kitchen

 While you’re looking for something sweet, don’t forget to grab a Georgia Peach!
-Franciscan monks first introduced these succulent snacks to Georgia’s coast in 1571, which continued to flourish until 1928 when they production peaked with about 8 million bushels.
+Franciscan monks first introduced these succulent snacks to Georgia’s coast in 1571.
+Peaches flourished until 1928, when they production peaked with about 8 million bushels.
 Though they might not be Georgia’s number one export anymore but they’re definitely woven into the fabric of the state.
-Whether you’re in the mood for peach ice cream, peach cobbler or just some fresh peaches from a roadside stand, be sure to get some of this fuzzy fruit while you’re here!
+Whether it's peach ice cream, cobbler or some fresh ones from a roadside stand, try Georgia's fuzzy fruit!